degenrocket/degenrocket-scripts/initial-server-setup/README.md

 your server as a user with a custom port.
 You can test that in another terminal before running the next script.

+*Note: if you cannot log into your server as a user, then try to reboot the server either from a dashboard or with this command `sudo reboot now` and then try to log in again.
+Keep in mind that if you fail to log in, you'll have to rebuild the server (reinstall OS) and try again.*

 Example:

 ```shell